mike01/pypacker/README.md

 **A**:	For detailed results see performance tests in test directory.
 As a rule of thumb compared
 	to scapy packet parsing from raw bytes is about 50 times faster.

-**Q**:	How can new protocols be added?fi
+**Q**:	How can new protocols be added?

 **A**:	Short answer: Extend Packet class and add the class variable __hdr__ to define header fields.
-	Long answer: See directory examples/extension for a very complete protocol definition and class documentation for Packet class and all other implemented protocols.
+	Long answer: See HACKING file -> "Adding new protocols", class documentation for Packet class and all other implemented protocols.

 **Q**:	There is problem xyz with Pypacker using Windows 3.11/XP/7/8/mobile etc. Can you fix that?